 Watermelon drop cake, sloe gin pearls, pepper charcoal coral, and micro basil ($20).
 Another dish I had had my eye on well before arriving at Solander Dining and Bar.
 It wasn't quite what I was expecting.

-The watermelon drop cake is Solander’s version of the Japanese waterdrop cake.
-A wobbly ball of jelly that looks like a boob implant, I mean rain drop.
+The watermelon drop cake is Solander's version of the Japanese waterdrop cake.
+A wobbly ball of jelly that looks like a boob implant, I mean raindrop.
 It is a very light way to end the meal.
 A delicate dish in flavour and components.

-Completely full we skip out on a coffee or a night cap in the bar.
+Completely full we skip out on a coffee or a nightcap in the bar.

-Solander Dining and Bar is definately worth a visit, especially if you are wanting to experience dishes using Australian native ingredients.
+Solander Dining and Bar is definitely worth a visit, especially if you are wanting to experience dishes using Australian native ingredients.
 Besides the kangaroo rillette, on the menu you will also find a double boiled wallaby broth and slow cooked wallaby shanks.

 Every dish has a touch of native Australia to it.
 Okay, maybe not the fries and garlic aioli, but I think you get the idea.